'Possible' More Counties Than Now Known Were Hacked In 2016, Fla Delegation Says

 The lawmakers were briefed on which of Florida's 67 counties were successfully breached, but they, like DeSantis, said they could not disclose that information.

-Members of Congress and election officials both say they're frustrated that more than two years after the 2016 — and the release of the Mueller report — they're still learning about exactly what happened in the earlier wave of interference.
+Members of Congress and election officials both say they're frustrated that more than two years after the 2016 election — and the release of the Mueller report — they're still learning about exactly what happened in the earlier wave of interference.

 Rep. Michael Waltz, a Republican who represents the state's 6th District, was asked if he thought there were more counties nationally breached in 2016 that the public still doesn't know about.